syncfusion-content/flutter-docs/Flutter/xlsio/getting-started.md

 // Write Excel data
 await file.writeAsBytes(bytes, flush: true);

-// Open the PDF document in mobile OpenFile.open('$path/Output.xlsx');
+// Open the Excel document in mobile OpenFile.open('$path/Output.xlsx');

 {% endhighlight %}

-## Save and download a PDF document in web
+## Save and download a Excel document in web

 You can save and download a Excel document in web by using the following steps.